SANTORINI

 Cherry tomatoes

-It was in the 18th century that the locals first cultivated this variety of tomatoes, which owe their unique taste to the arid soil of the island.
+The locals first cultivated this variety of tomatoes in the 18th century.
+Their unique taste is owed to the arid soil of the island.

 Wine

 If there was ever an island worthy of the nickname “the wine island”, then it is undoubtedly Santorini.
-The excavations at the site of Akrotiri have proved that wine making and trading used to be among the most important activities for prehistoric locals.
-Several eruptions of the volcano over the centuries caused consecutive layers of volcanic matter, including ash, lava, and pumice to cover the limestone and slate subsoil, forming what the locals call “aspa”, i.e. hard, solid ground.
+The excavations at the archaeological site of Akrotiri have proved that wine making and trading used to be among the most important activities even as far back as prehistoric times.
+Several eruptions of the volcano over the millennia have added consecutive layers of volcanic matter, including ash, lava, and pumice to cover the limestone and slate subsoil, forming what the locals call “aspa”, i.e. hard, solid ground.

 Over the years, grape growers have built terraces using petrified lava stones in order to prevent the soil being eroded by the strong winds, and to help retain what little rain falls.
 Thanks to geographical factors here, the vines are very healthy: the hot sun and strong winds dry up any dampness on the fruit and prevent diseases and other problems such as mildew and botrytis.